AVSCGREAT/TheZero/JOURNAL.md

 (A rugged, offline GPS device for hikers, bikers, and adventurers.)

-So the thing was I needed a GPS logger for my cycling expeditions (I go like 50kms) and I didn't have a personal phone...so I decided to build the PiTracker
+So the thing was I needed a GPS logger for my cycling expeditions (I go like 50kms normally) and I didn't have a personal phone...so I decided to build the PiTracker

 *Sat down and decided on the key features:*